 So how can you carry a positive attitude every day, at work and at home?
 How do you actually do it?

-We all know people who are unfailingly perky and optimistic, looking at the world through rose-colored glasses.
+We all know people who are unfailingly perky and optimistic, always looking at the world through rose-colored glasses.
 I used to look at people like that with a mixture of admiration and annoyance.
 Then one day I asked myself, what are they doing that is different?

 1. Switch gears.

 I love to ballroom dance.
 It motivates and inspires me.
-I’m best at the flirtatious dance of Rumba, but the lively Samba gives me a bit of a trouble.
+I’m best at the flirtatious Rumba dance, but the lively Samba gives me a bit of trouble.
 During one practice, I was especially frustrated with a turn called the “Alemana” in a Samba routine.
 My professional dance partner, Dmitry Savchenko, suggested that I switch to the Rumba—my comfort zone.
 After taking a mental and physical break from the Samba and doing something with similar pattern movements that made me feel good, I was ready to again tackle the Samba and its version of the Alemana.
 I nailed it on the first try.

 By stepping back and concentrating on my best skill, my mind switched from feeling frustrated to feeling fresh, alert and more willing to accept new information.
 Why is that?
 Because when you feel confident in your abilities, you’re able to think creatively and solve problems.
 Use that momentum to your advantage.

 2. Press pause on frustration.

 Do you ever feel like throwing your computer at the wall?
 Or feel like throwing everything on your desk away?
 In times of extreme frustration or feelings of failure, stop and pause.